 In order to remain competitive, we must continuously develop new products or enhancements to our existing products.
 Consumer preferences for games are usually cyclical and difficult to predict, and even the most successful content remains popular for only a limited period of time unless refreshed or otherwise enhanced.
 These products or enhancements may not be well-received by consumers, even if well-reviewed and of high quality.
 Further, competitors may develop content that imitates or competes with our best-selling games, potentially taking sales away from us or reducing our ability to charge the same prices we have historically charged for our products.
 These competing products may take a larger share of consumer spending than anticipated, which could cause product sales to fall below expectations.
 If we do not continue to develop consistently high-quality and well-received games, if our marketing fails to resonate with our consumers, if consumers lose interest in a genre of games we produce, if the use of cross-promotion within our mobile games to retain consumers becomes less effective, or if our competitors develop more successful products or offer competitive products at lower prices, our revenues and profit margins could decline.
+For example, our NASCAR 21: Ignition game released in October 2021 was generally not well-received and, as a result, our revenues for the year ended December 31, 2022 were adversely affected due to lower game sales.
 Further, a failure by us to develop a high-quality product, or our development of a product that is otherwise not well-received, could potentially result in additional expenditures to respond to consumer demands, harm our reputation, and increase the likelihood that our future products will not be well- received.
 The increased importance of downloadable content to our business amplifies these risks, as downloadable content for poorly-received games typically generates lower-than-expected sales.
-In addition, our own best-selling products could compete with our other games, reducing sales for those other games.
+In addition, our own best-selling products could compete with our other